ekspla/Read-Symbian-SportsTracker-file/README.md

  There is still a few unknown part in the track logs.
 So, your feedback is welcomed.

 ## How to use
+Install from [PyPI](https://pypi.org/project/symbian-sports-tracker/) `pip install symbian-sports-tracker`,

-Install from [PyPI](https://pypi.org/project/symbian-sports-tracker/), alternatively from github as follows:
+alternatively from github as follows:
 `pip install "git+https://github.com/ekspla/Read-Symbian-SportsTracker-file.git@pip_install"`

 Now you can run `convert_nst_files_to_gpx input_filename.dat > output_filename.gpx` where input_filename.dat is the name of the track or route